Blotch3D/Blotch3D/readme.md

 Each sprite has a "Matrix" member.
 The Matrix member defines the sprite's orientation, scale, position, etc. relative to its parent sprite, or to an unmodified coordinate system if there is no parent.

+When you change anything about a sprite's matrix, all its descendants (its subsprites, and their subsprites, etc.) automatically follow that change.
+That is, subsprites reside in the parent sprite's coordinate system.
+For example, if a child sprite's matrix scales it by 3, and its parent sprite's matrix scales by 4, then the child sprite will be scaled by 12 in world space.
+Likewise, rotation, shear, and position are inherited, as well.
+In this way you can construct complex objects (sprite trees) and not worry about each individual part as you alter the orientation and position of that object (i.e. the topmost sprite).

 There are many static and instance methods of the Matrix class that let you easily set and change the scaling, position, rotation, etc. of a matrix.
 For example, to set the scale, assign the sprite's Matrix to Matrix.CreateScale().
 You can also create matrices by multiplying existing matrices or create them piecemeal.

-When you change anything about a sprite's matrix, you also change it for its child sprites, if any.
-That is, subsprites reside in the parent sprite's coordinate system.
-For example, if a child sprite's matrix scales it by 3, and its parent sprite's matrix scales by 4, then the child sprite will be scaled by 12 in world space.
-Likewise, rotation, shear, and position are inherited, as well.

 There are also static and instance Matrix methods and operator overloads to "multiply" matrices to form a single matrix which combines the